-Although Plaintiffs here focus their arguments on the NEPA Rule's effect on one particular industry (animal feeding operations), the relief they seek is effectively a complete vacatur of the NEPA Rule.
+Plaintiffs here seek a complete vacatur of the NEPA Rule.
 If this Court entered a judgment granting that relief, the Proposed Intervenors' members would remain subject to the prior NEPA regulatory framework and its many burdens.
-To protect their interests, it is essential that the Proposed Intervenors be allowed to participate in this case.
+To protect their interests, it is essential that the Proposed Intervenors be allowed to participate in this case.2